DrSnuggly/reddit-mobile-fixes/README.md

 ## Known issues

 - Reddit sets a custom, static height for each post's content, and these tweaks remove these static heights from media posts to allow them to be fully displayed.
-There can be some vertical flickering as images are lazy-loaded on scroll — this is because, without the image, the post content height is zero, which then expands to fit as the content is loaded.
+There can be some vertical layout shifting as images are lazy-loaded on scroll — this is because, without the image, the post content height is zero, which then expands to fit as the content is loaded.